mantzas/patron/README.md

 The `Service` has the role of glueing all of the above together, which are:

 - setting up logging
+- setting up default HTTP component with the following endpoints configured:
+  - profiling via pprof
+  - health check
+  - info endpoint for returning information about the service
 - setting up termination by os signal
 - starting and stopping components
 - handling component errors